ai-cfia/dev-rel-docs/adr/003-database-choice.md

 ## Context
-Today, effective data management is crucial to Canadian Food Inspection Agency's (CFIA) Artificial Intelligence (AI) Lab as we manage enormous amounts of information, requiring a database management system (DBMS).
+Today, effective data management is crucial to Canadian Food Inspection Agency's (CFIA) Artificial Intelligence Laboratory (AI Lab) as we manage enormous amounts of information, requiring a database management system (DBMS).
 This choice is vital to ensure the security of sensitive data, offer high performance and scalability, support data analysis, facilitate collaboration between teams, and reduce operational costs.

 ## Decision
 We decided to adopt PostgreSQL as our DBMS due to its open source nature and the presence of a large and active community.
 This guarantees regular updates, bug fixes, and a rich array of extensions and plugins such as pgvector and PostGIS, making it exceptionally well-suited for handling diverse data, including vector and geographic data.
 This attribute is particularly significant for AI applications which is what the AI Lab does.
 Furthermore, the availability of PostgreSQL as a Database-as-a-Service in Azure enhances flexibility and scalability, offering a substantial advantage for our applications.

 While PostgreSQL has several advantages, it's important to consider the cons as well, especially the complexity of configuration and the steeper learning curve